 iii Enforcement of foreign judgments and arbitral awards

-Colombia has ratified both the Convention on Recognition and Enforcement of Foreign Arbitral Awards 1958 (the New York Convention) and the Inter-American Convention on International Commercial Arbitration.
-Further, Article 111 et seq. of Law 1563/2012 establish the procedure for recognising and executing foreign arbitral awards, in whichever country said awards have been provided.
+Colombia has ratified both the Convention on Recognition and Enforcement of Foreign Arbitral Awards of 1958 (the New York Convention) and the Inter-American Convention on International Commercial Arbitration.
+Further, Article 111 et seq. of Law 1563/2012 establish the procedure for recognising and executing foreign arbitral awards, in whichever country the awards have been provided.
 Indeed, under No. 3 of Article 111, any foreign arbitral award must have previously been recognised by the domestic competent judicial body.
 Additionally, Law 1563/2012 provides some specifics regarding the cases in which recognition is to be denied.
 Under Article 116, the competent judicial authority would grant execution of the relevant arbitral award.

 The procedure for recognition of foreign arbitral awards in Colombia is described in Article 115 of Law 1563/2012.
-The basics of this procedure are as follows: once the petition is filed along with the documents specified in Article 111, the judicial competent body will allow 10 days for other parties to submit any consideration regarding the petition.
+The basics of this procedure are that once the petition is filed with the documents specified in Article 111, the judicial competent body will allow 10 days for other parties to submit any consideration regarding the petition.
 Once this period has expired, the judicial competent body will decide on the request within the following 20 days.

-Article 605 et seq. of the Colombian General Procedural Code establish that a foreign judgment will have the same force in Colombia as is given by the bilateral treaty with the relevant country, or if no treaty is in place on the issue in question, it will have the force that is given to Colombian judicial decisions in that country.
+Article 605 et seq. of the Colombian General Procedural Code establish that a foreign judgment will have the same force in Colombia as is given by the bilateral treaty with the relevant country or, if no treaty is in place on the issue in question, it will have the force that is given to Colombian judicial decisions in that country.
 Article 607 establishes the procedure for the exequatur to be carried out in Colombia and Article 606 states the requirements for the foreign judgment to have effect in the country.
 In general terms, exequatur procedures should be initiated before the Supreme Court of Justice and a copy of the foreign judgment translated into Spanish should be produced.
 If the Court grants the exequatur, a regular local judge should execute it, following the general parameters established by the General Procedure Code.

 ii Contracts of carriage

 Regarding the similarities already mentioned between the Hague Rules and the Code, some of the basic features of the international scheme were incorporated into the Code.
-For instance, Article 1582 of the Code requires a carrier to exercise due diligence to make the ship seaworthy, although it also requires him or her to 'maintain' this obligation during the voyage (whereas the international convention refers only to said obligation in relation to 'before and at the beginning of the voyage').
-Additionally, no reference whatsoever is made to due diligence where the Code requires a carrier to make the holds, cool chambers and other parts of the ship in which goods are carried, fit for carriage (as is the case under Article III Rule 1(c) of the Hague Rules).
-The obligation of 'care' for the cargo is provided for in the Hague Rules in a similar way as in Article 1600 No. 2 of the Code.
+For instance, Article 1582 requires a carrier to exercise due diligence to make the ship seaworthy, although it also requires him or her to 'maintain' this obligation during the voyage (whereas the international convention refers only to this obligation in relation to 'before and at the beginning of the voyage').
+Additionally, no reference whatsoever is made to due diligence where the Code requires a carrier to make the holds, cool chambers and other parts of the ship in which goods are carried, fit for carriage (as is the case under Article III, Rule 1(c) of the Hague Rules).
+The obligation of 'care' for the cargo is provided for in the Hague Rules in a similar way as in Article 1600, No. 2 of the Code.

-Article 1599 of the Code expressly states that, unless otherwise agreed by the parties, the shipper is obliged to place goods in a berth or warehouse, 'with the usual or appropriate expectation for loading'.
-Furthermore, Article 1617 of the Code expressly points out that the shipper guarantees the accuracy of the marks, number, quantity, quality and even the condition and weight of the goods, in the way said particulars are declared at the moment of handing over the goods to the carrier for transportation purposes.
+Article 1599 of the Code expressly states that, unless otherwise agreed by the parties, the shipper is obliged to place goods in a berth or warehouse 'with the usual or appropriate expectation for loading'.
+Furthermore, Article 1617 of the Code expressly points out that the shipper guarantees the accuracy of the marks, number, quantity, quality and even the condition and weight of the goods, in the way those particulars are declared at the moment of handing over the goods to the carrier for transportation purposes.
 Additionally, Article 1616 requires the shipper to provide the carrier with any documents or information that may be needed for the carriage.
 The shipper is liable to the carrier in the event that these documents are not properly provided, and the carrier is not obliged to verify whether the documents or information are sufficient and legitimate.
-Note also that no limitation is provided for the shipper in the case of damage or loss caused to the carrier and third parties resulting from the breach of the shipper's obligations under the contract of carriage.
+Note also that no limitation is provided for the shipper in the event of damage or loss caused to the carrier and third parties resulting from a breach of the shipper's obligations under the contract of carriage.

-Regarding the subject of liability exceptions available to carriers, the Code emulates the provisions in Article IV Rule 2 of the Hague Rules, with the notable exception of Paragraph (q), which was discarded at the local level.
+Regarding the subject of liability exceptions available to carriers, the Code emulates the provisions in Article IV, Rule 2 of the Hague Rules, with the notable exception of Paragraph (q), which was discarded at the local level.

 iii Cargo claims

 Under domestic law, the person entitled to claim the goods or to demand fulfilment of the obligations imposed by the law on the carrier will be the legitimate holder of the bill of lading if such a document has been enacted.
-In this respect, the Colombian Supreme Court has clarified that (1) the legitimate holder is the person entitled to claim delivery of the goods and to exercise the rights derived from the contract of carriage, and that (2) even if the bill of lading does not have the complete set of requirements that the Code establishes for it to be considered a negotiable title, said document could in any case authorise the holder to claim delivery of the goods.7
+In this respect, the Colombian Supreme Court has clarified that (1) the legitimate holder is the person entitled to claim delivery of the goods and to exercise the rights derived from the contract of carriage,6 and that (2) even if the bill of lading does not have the complete set of requirements that the Code establishes for it to be considered a negotiable title, the document could in any case authorise the holder to claim delivery of the goods.7

 iv Limitation of liability